Patrick Gunkel: Ideonomy

-Guido Enthoven describes Gunkel's ideonomy as one of three pioneering attempts to create a science of ideas (the others being Antoine Destutt de Tracy's original notion of ideology and Genrich Altshuller’s TRIZ "system of inventive problem solving"), while Marvin Minsky described ideonomy as "perhaps the most extensive study of ways to generate ideas".
-An archive of his works was assembled by Whitman Richards.
+Guido Enthoven describes Gunkel's ideonomy as one of three pioneering attempts to create a science of ideas (the others being Antoine Destutt de Tracy's original notion of ideology and Genrich Altshuller’s TRIZ "system of inventive problem solving"), while Minsky described ideonomy as "perhaps the most extensive study of ways to generate ideas".

+An archive of Gunkel's ideonomy work was assembled by MIT faculty advisor Whitman Richards.